 This delivery of this scheme will be coordinated with the delivery of the A20 London Road Aylesford scheme.
-Construction of the Coldharbour Roundabout scheme is due to start in Autumn 2022.
+Construction of the Coldharbour Roundabout scheme is due to begin in autumn 2023

 This scheme will enlarge the roundabout to allow 3 lanes to go around the roundabout.
 The traffic signals are to be completely removed with give way lines to indicate entry to the roundabout.
 A new access is being provided from the northbound carriageway of Coldharbour Lane